oscar-besga-panel/JedisExtraUtils/index.md

   myJedisList.add("shared data");

 ```
-Also you have iteators por SCAN, HSCAN, SCAN and ZSCAN operations.
+Also you have :arrow_right_hook: iteators por SCAN, HSCAN, SCAN and ZSCAN operations.
 The iterable-iterator pair will give you easy Java control and semantics over iterating an scan operation in redis.